David Anenih

-Personal life and high school
+Early life

 David Anenih was born on August 15, 1999, in Arlington, Texas.
 Anenih attended Mansfield Timberview High School where he played track and field and football and was also an honorable mention for class 5A All-State football in Texas.
+He is of Nigerian descent.

 College career

 Anenih was rated as the number thirteen player in the state of Texas, and chose to attend Houston University over Kansas State University, Oklahoma State University, Texas Tech University, and others.
 As a true freshman, Anenih appeared in nine games where he totaled six tackles, of which two were sacks.
 As a sophomore, Anenih then played in thirteen games and improved his defensive numbers, becoming third on the team with four sacks.
-Anenih further improved his output on the Houston defense as a junior, registering five sacks which were tied for the team total.
-Due to the shortened year in 2020 caused by Covid-19, Anenih only was able to play in eight games.
+Anenih further improved his output on the Houston defense as a junior, registering five sacks, which were tied for the team total.
+Due to the shortened year in 2020 caused by COVID-19, Anenih was only able to play in eight games.
 Despite this, Anenih still registered the fifth most total sacks in The American Athletic Conference.
 Anenih finished his final season for Houston at the peak of his college performance, appearing in fourteen games and was nominated to be on the All-American Conference First Team.

 Professional career

 Tennessee Titans

-After going undrafted in the 2022 NFL Draft, Anenih was signed as an undrafted free agent by the Tennessee Titans.
+After going undrafted in the 2022 NFL draft, Anenih was signed as an undrafted free agent by the Tennessee Titans.
+He was waived during final roster cuts on August 30.
 Anenih had his contract terminated while on the practice squad on September 14.